ucli-tools/gits/README.md

 - **Platform Authentication**: Login and logout functionality for Forgejo, Gitea, and GitHub.
 - **Issue Management**: Fetch and save issues from both public and private repositories with flexible authentication options.
 - **Branch Management**: Create, delete, and manage branches easily.
-- **Repository Initialization**: Initialize a new Git repository and push it to GitHub.
+- **Repository Initialization**: Initialize a new Git repository and push it to Forgejo, Gitea, or GitHub.
 - **Commit Management**: Revert to previous commits and undo reverts.
 - **Repository Cloning**: Easily clone repositories and switch to their directory.
 - **Batch Repository Operations**: Clone, push, fetch, pull, and check status across multiple repositories simultaneously.